 Deduplication

-Deduplication ignores redundant events by comparing them against previously processed events within a time window.
+Deduplication removes redundant events by comparing them against previously processed events within a configurable time window.
 You control what makes events "identical" - from exact payload matching to comparing only specific fields that matter to your use case.

 Deduplication addresses common scenarios where redundant events cause unnecessary processing: